jbrache/vertex-ai-things/MLOps/Training/PSC-I_Terraform/README.md

 # Vertex AI Private Service Connect Interface - Terraform Configuration

 This Terraform configuration automates the setup of a Private Service Connect (PSC) Interface for Vertex AI resources.
-It supports configuring the **network attachment** in the **Host VPC Project** or the **Vertex AI Service Project** with a Shared VPC architecture.
+It supports configuring the **network attachment** in the **VPC Host Project** or the **Vertex AI Service Project** with a Shared VPC architecture.
 The configuration implements all the required steps from the Google Cloud documentation for configuring a consumer VPC network with PSC interface support for Vertex AI.

 ## Overview